CMS sees private Medicare plans growing in 2012

 Analysts have said those changes are not likely to kill off the plans, but could lead to consolidation in the industry.

-Companies such as Humana Inc and UnitedHealth Group Inc are some of the biggest providers of such plans.
+Companies such as Humana Inc (HUM.N) and UnitedHealth Group Inc (UNH.N) are some of the biggest providers of such plans.

-Shares of health insurers were up more than 1 percent on both the Morgan Stanley Healthcare Payor Index and the S&P Managed Health Care Index, slightly outpacing the stock market overall.
+Shares of health insurers were up more than 1 percent on both the Morgan Stanley Healthcare Payor Index .HMO and the S&P Managed Health Care Index .GSPHMO, slightly outpacing the stock market overall.

 Starting next year, plans with high quality scores will also get financial bonuses, and can enroll new beneficiaries throughout the year as an added incentive.